carewdavid/Paren/README.md

 ## Syntax

 A Paren program is a series of instructions each contained within a pair of parentheses.
-Each instruction contains an opcode number, possibly followed by several arguments. e.g. `((...)[(...)...])(...)...`.
+Each instruction represents an opcode number.

 Numbers are written by nesting parentheses.
 0 is `()`, 1 is `(())`.
 For convenience, documentation will use the notation `(x)` as a shorthand.